NataliaPalej/MIT-python-sensehat/README.md

   *colour-named buttons are changing raspberry sense-hat display to corresponding colour

-  *temperature reads currect temperature using sensor, lights up equivalent amount of pixels and displays the value in text box
+  *temperature reads current temperature using sensor, lights up equivalent amount of pixels and displays the value in text box

   *humidity and pressure works as temperature